 Lightly sweetened and packed with protein and fiber, this recipe for Cranberry Sweet Potato Cottage Cheese Muffins makes a great grab-and-go breakfast!

 Let’s talk about cottage cheese for a minute, shall we?
 I’ve never been a fan.
 There’s something about the little curds that just kinda freak me out.
 Hubby loves the stuff, however, and it’s a GREAT source of protein so I’ve decided I’m going to give it a fair shot.
 And by fair shot I mean, you’ll never catch me eating it plain, but I’ve decided to see if I can start to like it by hiding it IN things.
 First I tried pancakes.
 Hmmm, they were ok…but I’m still working on them.
 So we’ll come back to those. *Note- cottage cheese can be quite high in sodium so make sure you compare brands and try to find the one with the lowest sodium!

 Next, I tried muffins.
 When I googled cottage cheese muffins, most of what you find are cottage cheese egg muffins…which are on my list, but I was looking for more like a real muffin…I was envisioning something that maybe replaced greek yogurt with cottage cheese.
-The closest thing I found to what I was looking for was this recipe…but with 3/4 c sugar and 1/2 c butter, it still wasn’t what I was looking for.
-I started thinking about how I could add some sweetness and I kept coming back to sweet potatoes-one of my favorite fall veggies.
+I started thinking about how I could add some sweetness and I kept coming back to sweet potatoes -one of my favorite fall veggies.
 So, I decided to just give it a whirl.
 This is one of the biggest experiments to ever take place in my kitchen!

 Here’s the recipe I used:

 Pretty darn easy if you ask me!
 I have to admit I was skeptical as I put these in.